usmanzafar289/Featured-Engineering/README.md

 dataframe.head()

-##### 4: "shape" attribute is used to return dimentionality of dataframe in form of tuple, In simple it shows all the rows and columns of the file.
+##### 4: "shape" attribute is used to return dimentionality of dataframe in form of tuple, In simple it shows all the rows and columns of the dataset.

 dataframe.shape